 Represent the Association on the City’s Pension Benefit Committee; review benefits available arising out of the plans surpluses and to recommend benefit improvements to the Board and membership; brings forward to the Board any recommendations for plan improvements not arising out of the plan surpluses made to the City and the employee organizations as subjects to be dealt with as part of the collective bargaining process; attends quarterly meetings of Board of Trustees – General Superannuation Plan and report to the Board.

 Keep correct minutes of all meetings of the Association and the Executive Board.
-He or she shall conduct all correspondence in accordance with instructions given to him or her by the President and Executive Board.
-He or she shall furnish such information as may be deemed necessary relating to the functions of the Association.
-He or she shall perform such other duties as are prescribed by the Constitution and by the President and Executive Board.
+They shall conduct all correspondence in accordance with instructions given to them by the President and Executive Board.
+They shall furnish such information as may be deemed necessary relating to the functions of the Association.
+They shall perform such other duties as are prescribed by the Constitution and by the President and Executive Board.

 Director of Member Services